Does biotin work for hair growth?

 Supplements that Contain Biotin:

 If you think that you are not getting enough biotin from your food, or you want to increase your intake of biotin, supplements that contain biotin may be the solution.
-Those supplements are available over-the-counter as capsules or tablets
+Biotin complements are available over the counter as capsules or tablets.

 Many people can take supplements that contain biotin without any side effects, however, there are potential rare side effects including:

-You can reduce the risk of side effects by taking the supplement with food.
+You can reduce the side effects by taking the biotin supplement with your food.

 In Addition to the Benefits of Biotin for Hair and Nails, what are the Benefits of Biotin?

-Biotin converts glucose from carbohydrates to provide body with energy, and it help amino acids in carrying out regular body functions.
+The biotin function is represented in converting glucose from carbohydrates into energy to provide the body with energy and it help amino acids in carrying out regular body function.
 It is also believed that biotin is used for: